 Leveraging Social Media Marketing

-In the sphere of social marketing, opportunities exist across many platforms and can be fine-tuned to specifically target key demographics.
+Is your optometry practice active on social media?
+If not, it should be!
+In the sphere of social media marketing for optometry practices, opportunities exist across various platforms and can be fine-tuned to specifically target key demographics.

 To begin, Instagram is typically used by a younger demographic and specifically for photo sharing.
-This can play a role in your marketing by sharing aesthetically pleasing images that garner a sense of community or support around your practice.
-These can include client testimonials and photos or new products.
+This platform can play a role in your online optometrist marketing by sharing aesthetically pleasing images that garner a sense of community or support around your practice.
+These can include client testimonials with photos or features for new products.

 The next social platform that can be utilized for your marketing efforts is Twitter.
 Twitter’s most used function for businesses is answering questions and providing quick, public responses to their customers.
 With skilled customer service representatives, this is a great way to show the care you have for your current or potential patients and prove your professionalism with an emphasis on transparency.

-The third social platform that optometrists should be leveraging is Facebook.
-Facebook is the largest of the social networking sites and includes a much larger age range.
+The third, and perhaps most important, social platform that optometrist should be leveraging is Facebook.
+Facebook is the largest of the social networking sites and includes a much larger age range than others.
 This is especially important for optometrists as the average patient is likely older than Instagram’s average user.
-Facebook can be incredibly successful for sharing updates, blog posts and targeting potential clients with location, interest(s) and age parameters.
+Facebook can be incredibly successful in sharing updates, information, blog posts and targeted ads for potential clients with specific location, interest(s) and age parameters.

 Quick Marketing Strategies Optometrists Can Start Immediately

-Before creating your detailed marketing plan, the following are quick tips to improving your digital marketing efforts that can have incredible, lasting results:
+Before creating your detailed optometrist marketing plan, the following are quick tips to improve your digital marketing efforts that can have incredible and lasting results:

-- Provide detailed and helpful links, articles and resources directly on your website.
+- Provide detailed and helpful links, articles and resources directly on your website and share them on social media.
 This will establish your practice as a trusted expert in your field as well as a leader in the industry.
-This can be relevant research articles, health tips, and any other information to show current and potential patients you truly care about their wellbeing.
+This can include relevant research articles, health tips, and any other information to show current and potential patients you truly care about their well-being.

 - Send regular, monthly communication to your patients.
 Newsletters are a great way to strengthen your customer relations and increase patient loyalty.
-It is important to provide your patients with the information they want like interesting health tips, exciting news, etc. Practices should be careful not to overload their patients with solicitations or sales, but rather information they will value and potentially pass along.
+It is important to provide your patients with the information they want, like interesting health tips, exciting news, etc. Practices should be careful not to overload their patients with solicitations or sales, which could lead to people unsubscribing, but rather information they will value and potentially pass along.

 - Lastly, be sure your website is mobile-friendly.
 57% of users say they won’t recommend a business with a poorly designed mobile site.
 Getting new visitors to your website is extremely important and with nearly 50% of online traffic done on mobile phones or tablets, a mobile-friendly website is now an absolute necessity.